JSerZANP/react-source-code-walkthrough-en/functions/legacyRenderSubtreeIntoContainer.md

 2. if initial mount, updateContainer is under `unbatchedUpdates()`.

-By `batch`, we could infer that things are not updated right away but might be delayed for sometime.
+By `batch`, we could infer that things are not updated right away but might be delayed for some time.
 For the first render, we should show users the contents ASAP, so `unmatch`.
 For the updates, we could delay a little bit considering the smoothness.

 Sounds reasonable!